frjo/hugo-theme-zen/README.md

 The language selector will link to a translation of the current page if it exist and to the front page if it does not.

+For "rtl" languages add a `dir` parameter to the language configuration.
+If not added it will default to "ltr".

 ```
 languages:
   sv: